syncfusion-content/javascript-docs/js/Grid/How-to.md

 The following output is displayed as a result of the above code example.
 ![](externalsearch_images/ResetModel.png)

-## Set foreignKeyField for Child Grid
+## Hierarchy Grid with different foreignkeyfield in parent and child table

-The [`queryString`](https://help.syncfusion.com/api/js/ejgrid#members:childgrid-querystring "queryString") property is used to filter the childGrid data based on value in parent Grid data.
-But when the field name provided in [`queryString`](https://help.syncfusion.com/api/js/ejgrid#members:childgrid-querystring "queryString") does not exists in Child Grid, then [`foreignKeyField`](https://help.syncfusion.com/api/js/ejgrid#members:childgrid-foreignkeyfield "foreignKeyField") property is used to filter the childGrid data.
-If the map field name for parent and child grid differs then you have to use [`foreignKeyField`](https://help.syncfusion.com/api/js/ejgrid#members:childgrid-foreignkeyfield "foreignKeyField") property of Grid.
+The `queryString` property is used to filter the childGrid data based on value in parent Grid data.
+But when the field name provided in `queryString` does not exists in Child Grid, then `foreignKeyField` property is used to filter the childGrid data.
+If the foreign key column name differes for parent and child grid then use `foreingnKeyField` property of Grid.

 The following code example explains the above behavior.